 - having new or multiple sexual partners

-- having sex without a condom
+- having sex without a condom or another barrier method

 - a natural lack of Lactobacillus bacteria